Deep Learning Alternatives of the Kolmogorov Superposition Theorem: Introduction

-The summary of contributions in this paper are as follows: \begin{itemize} \item We argue for using alternative versions of the KST for building neural network architectures, as shown in table \ref{tab:kst-versions}.
+The summary of contributions in this paper are as follows: \begin{itemize} \item We argue for using alternative versions of the KST for building neural network architectures, as shown in Table \ref{tab:kst-versions}.
 Despite being the most popular iteration, Kolmogorov's original formula is the least suited for practical implementations. \item We propose ActNet, a novel neural network architecture leveraging the representation theorem from \citet{laczkovich2021superposition} instead of the original KST employed in KANs.
 We prove ActNet's universal approximation properties using fixed depth and width, and propose a well-balanced initialization scheme, which assures that the activations of the network scale well with the size of the network, regardless of depth or width.
 Furthermore, ActNet does not have vanishing derivatives, making it ideal for physics-informed applications. \item We evaluate ActNet in the context of PINNs, demonstrating its potential in a setting that uniquely challenges current deep learning practices.
 Our physics-informed experiments showcase ActNet's ability to learn latent functions by minimizing PDE residuals, a task that aligns well with KST's strengths.
-Although we do not claim state-of-the-art performance on all benchmarks, ActNet outperforms KANs in every single experiment we examined, and appears to be competitive against the current best MLP-based approaches. \end{itemize}
+ActNet outperforms KANs in every single experiment we examined, and appears to be competitive against the current best MLP-based approaches, including advanced methods such as PirateNets \citep{wang2024piratenets}. \end{itemize}

-Taken together, these contributions not only demonstrate the potential of ActNet as a novel architecture for tackling challenging problems in scientific computing and PDE simulation, but also open up a broader question: which formulation of the KST is most suitable for deep learning applications?
-While ActNet, leveraging Laczkovich's theorem \citep{laczkovich2021superposition}, shows promising results, it represents just a first step in exploring this rich space of possibilities.
+Taken together, these contributions not only demonstrate the potential of ActNet as a novel architecture for tackling challenging problems in scientific computing and PDE simulation, but also open up a broader question: \textit{which formulation of the KST is most suitable for deep learning applications?} While ActNet, leveraging Laczkovich's theorem \citep{laczkovich2021superposition}, shows promising results, it represents just a first step in exploring this rich space of possibilities.
 By addressing key limitations of existing KST-based approaches while maintaining their theoretical strengths, our work with ActNet aims to pave the way for future research into optimal KST formulations for neural networks.